 - 10 Questions for Jackie Craven (The Massachusetts Review)

 - Interview with Jackie Craven (R.kv.r.y Quarterly Literary Journal)

-Jackie graduated from Virginia Commonwealth University and earned a Doctor of Arts in English from the State University of New York at Albany.
-She’s received fellowships from the New York State Writers Institute and other workshop programs, and has held writing residencies at several arts colonies.
-Her teaching background includes stints as a high school reading specialist, a distance learning instructor, and an English instructor for the State University of New York at Albany, Russell Sage, Schenectady County Community College, and Hudson Valley Community College.
+Jackie graduated from Virginia Commonwealth University and earned a Doctor of Arts in Writing from the University at Albany, New York.
+She received fellowships from the New York State Writers Institute and other workshop programs.
+A number of leading writers provided guidance and instruction, and she’s especially grateful to Ellen Bass, Frank Bidart, Henri Cole, Barry Goldensohn, Andrea Hollander, Ilya Kaminsky, James Lasdun, Thomas Lux, Bernadette Mayer, Marge Piercy, Tim Seibles, and Barbara Louise Ungar.
+Jackie’s teaching background includes stints as a high school reading specialist, a distance learning instructor, and an English instructor for the University at Albany, Russell Sage, Schenectady County Community College, and Hudson Valley Community College.